williamdemeo/cs644-fall2022/projects/Project2/README.md

     should have just `timeusage/build.sbt` and `timeusage/src`; you should NOT have `timeusage/timeusage/build.sbt` and `timeusage/timeusage/src`.

-4. Extract the [atussum.csv.bz2][] data file and place it in the folder `src/main/resources/timeusage/` under the `timeusage` project directory.
+4. Extract the [atussum.csv.bz2][] data file and place it in the `timeusage/src/main/resources/timeusage/` directory.

 ------------------------